foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

    Boot firmware upgrade flow

 1. Actual update is done via U-Boot **boot.cmd** (boot.scr) script.
-2. **boot.cmd** script checks if we’re booting secondary path
+2. **boot.cmd** script checks if booting secondary path is booted
-3. In case **upgrade\_available** is set we also check if boot firmware upgrade is needed by checking **bootupgrade\_available** flag.
-If both are true, we obtain boot firmware images from newly deployed ostree sysroot and write them to secondary boot path offsets.
-After that secondary boot bit it set and then warm reset is performed to enforce BootROM to boot secondary boot path
+3. In case **upgrade\_available** is set check if boot firmware upgrade is needed is done by looking into **bootupgrade\_available** flag.
+   If both are true, obtain boot firmware images are obtained from newly deployed ostree sysroot and write them to secondary boot path offsets.
+   After that secondary boot bit is set and then warm reset is performed to enforce BootROM to boot secondary boot path
-4. After reboot we boot secondary boot path, so condition from step 2 is not satisfied and we just perform regular boot of Linux.
+4. After reboot secondary boot path is booted, condition verification from step 2 is being git again, which this time is not true so just regular boot of Linux is done.
-5. After Linux is booted ak-lite confirms successful update by clearing **upgrade\_available** flag.
-At this points we’ve validated our new boot firmware images and now we have to flash them to the stable primary path.
+5. After Linux is booted aktualizr-lite confirms successful update by clearing **upgrade\_available** flag.
+At this points new boot firmware images are already validated and now they have to be flashed to the stable primary path.
 Additional reboot is needed after this step.
 6. Regular POR cold reset is performed